linl33/bohemia/README.md

 ### Generating "collapsed" tesselated internal buffers

 For the purposes of an intervention in which each area is assigned status A or B (ie, intervention or control), the need for buffers between areas of identical intervention status is redundant (and can unecessarily eliminate potential study participants).
+The below is an example of redundant buffers.

 ``` r
 # Define some ids